Reducing Pilots in Channel Estimation with Predictive Foundation Models: Proposed Methods

 In the first branch, {the PFM $f_{\boldsymbol{\theta}}$ described in Section~\ref{sec:pfm_basic}} is constructed to leverage \textit{historical CSI} and generate auxiliary predictive information on the current channel state.
 Unlike traditional estimators that rely exclusively on pilot observations, this PFM introduces additional information that enhances CSI acquisition.
 Furthermore, owing to the strong generalization capabilities of PFM, the proposed estimator exhibits robust performance even when deployed in previously unseen scenarios.
 In the second branch, a pilot information processing NN, denoted as $g_{\boldsymbol{\Omega}}$ (parameterized by $\boldsymbol{\Omega}$), is developed to obtain a CSI estimate based on the received pilot observations.
 This component plays a role analogous to that of conventional pilot-based estimators, providing reliable \textit{instantaneous information determined solely by the current slot}.
 To effectively combine the strengths of these two branches, we design a fusion mechanism that operates on the \textit{hidden representations} extracted from both the PFM and the pilot processing network.
 Detailed designs are presented in Sections \ref{sec:pfm} {to} \ref{sec:fusion}.

 {Applying the proposed framework to the channel estimation problem requires resolving several practical issues.
 Specifically, the formulation in \eqref{eq:p1} presumes that the PFM has access to perfect historical CSI, which is unattainable in practice and thus requires an alternative construction of the historical context.} To this end, we develop a slot-based workflow as depicted in \figref{fig:workflow}.
 The key design principle is a recursive estimation process where the \textit{output} of slot $(i-1)$ serves as the \textit{historical input} for slot $i$.
-To formalize this recursive workflow and facilitate NN processing, let $\mathbf{Z}^{(i)}\in\mathbb{R}^{2\nt K \times T}$ and $\hat{\mathbf{Z}}^{(i)}\in\mathbb{R}^{2\nt K \times T}$ denote the real-valued tensor representations of $\mathbf{H}^{(i)}$ and $\hat{\mathbf{H}}^{(i)}$, respectively.
-Furthermore, let $\mathbf{Z}_{\rm his}^{(i)}$ denote the historical input fed into the PFM at slot $i$. {Considering the transmission over multiple slots, as shown in \figref{fig:workflow}, we have the following two cases}. \begin{enumerate} \item \textbf{Initial Slot ($i=1$):} No historical CSI is available, and $\mathbf{Z}_{\rm his}^{(i)}$ becomes $\emptyset$.
+To formalize this recursive workflow and facilitate NN processing, let $\mathbf{Z}^{(i)}\in\mathbb{R}^{2\nt K \times T}$ and $\hat{\mathbf{Z}}^{(i)}\in\mathbb{R}^{2\nt K \times T}$ denote the real-valued tensor representations of $\mathbf{H}^{(i)}$ and $\hat{\mathbf{H}}^{(i)}$, respectively, {which are obtained by concatenating their real and imaginary components along the antenna dimension.} Furthermore, let $\mathbf{Z}_{\rm his}^{(i)}$ denote the historical input fed into the PFM at slot $i$. {Considering the transmission over multiple slots, as shown in \figref{fig:workflow}, we have the following two cases}. \begin{enumerate} \item \textbf{Initial Slot ($i=1$):} No historical CSI is available, and $\mathbf{Z}_{\rm his}^{(i)}$ becomes $\emptyset$.
 The estimation relies solely on the pilot processing network.
 The estimated CSI is given by \CheckRmv{

 } where $\hat{\mathbf{Z}}_{\rm P}^{(i)}\in\mathbb{R}^{2\nt K \times T}$ is the output of $g_{\boldsymbol{\Omega}}$ at slot $i$. \item \textbf{Subsequent Slots ($i\geq 2$):} The estimated CSI from the previous slot, $\hat{\mathbf{Z}}^{(i-1)}$, is utilized as the historical context, $\mathbf{Z}_{\rm his}^{(i)}$, for the PFM. {By incorporating both the historical CSI and the instantaneous pilot information, the final CSI estimate for the current slot is given by \CheckRmv{